An easy way to get rid of wire shelving in your closet, these DIY wood shelves can spruce up your closet on a budget and give it a facelift!

 Next, cut your MDF to length.
 For our very top shelf, we actually did a 3/4 shelf.
 So, it extends the length of the closet, but the width is half of our other shelves.
 It’s only 10” instead of the full 16”.
 You don’t have to do this, but it was a way that we could add the top shelf a little bit higher.
 I knew that I wanted to store our cooler backpack and grocery cooler bag on the top shelf to be out of the way and it only needed to be 10”.

 Then, you’ll paint the shelves the color of your choice.
+Might I suggest one of these mauve paint colors?
+Let me live vicariously through you!.
 While those are drying, go ahead and fill your nail holes and edges where the wood brackets meet.

 Psst.
 I asked my email list after I did this awesome faux wallpaper wall what color shelves we should do.
 I wanted black shelves SO BAD, but an overwhelming majority of you said white so I gave you people what you wanted.
 If you want input on home projects, you should hop on the list and get first dibs.
 Not sayin’ I’ll listen to you because I’m, well, me, but still.